 Everything we do is in service to the local community of the Osa.

-Over time, various other community-driven projects have emerged, such as:
+Over time, other various community-driven projects have emerged, such as:

-Initiating the process of establishing a production kitchen for local producers that want to offer certified products for collaborating with mainstream stores.
+• Initiating the process of establishing a production kitchen for local producers that want to offer certified products for collaborating with mainstream stores.

-Creating tranquil spaces on site for local people to work, meet up, offer wellbeing services (yoga, dance, etc.), run workshops and enable social interactions.
+• Creating tranquil spaces on site for local people to work, meet up, offer well-being services (yoga, dance, etc.), run workshops, and enable social interactions.

 Like life, our dreams for the Osa are always evolving in response to the needs of those residing here.
-We have big ambitions, yet we recognise that progress comes through small, consistent actions that invite others to join us on the path towards a regenerative society.
+We have big ambitions, yet we recognize that progress comes through small, consistent actions that invite others to join us on the path towards a regenerative society.